siddhivelankar23/GenAIComps/comps/text2kg/src/README.md

 export NEO4J_PORT2={$NEO4J_PORT2:-7687}:7687
 ```

-Export temporary directory and make sure the files that need to be queried are in this temporary directory
+Export temporary directory and make sure the files that need to be queried are in this temporary directory.

 Export relational variables based on your text.
 For example -
 ```bash
 export TEMP_DIR=$(pwd)